ThiagoLahass/TOPSIS-decision-making-algorithm/README.md

 6. **Rank alternatives**:
    - Rank the alternatives based on their proximity measures.
 Higher values indicate better alternatives.

-This README provides a brief overview of the TOPSIS algorithm.
-For detailed implementation and code examples, refer to the actual algorithm implementation in your preferred programming language.
+This README provides a detailed explanation of the TOPSIS algorithm's steps.
+For implementation and code examples, refer to the actual algorithm implementation in your preferred programming language.